exercism/deprecated-mentors/tracks/ruby/exercises/clock/README.md

 ### Common Suggestions

 - Clocks are minute-trackers - hours only matter when formatting for human reading.
-Use a single value for storing time, rather than storing hours and minutes seperately.
+Use a single value for storing time, rather than storing hours and minutes seperately. (note: to be more precise, clocks track seconds - think `epoch` - but for this exercise we don't care about seconds)
-- Value objects - instances that are ideally immutable and do equality through their value, not their identity
+- Using `protected` to allow you to access another instance’s `time` or `minutes` in `==` without making the attributes public.
-- Using `protected` to allow you to access another instance’s `time` or `minutes` in `==` without making the attributes public
+- Using constants instead of magic numbers-
-- Using constants instead of magic numbers
+- (Advanced) Make Clock a [value object](https://www.sitepoint.com/value-objects-explained-with-ruby/) - they are instances that are ideally immutable (use `freeze` in the initializer) and do equality through their value, not their identity.
+Also consider supporting [hash equality](https://www.belighted.com/blog/overriding-equals-equals).

 ### Talking Points